 O. Tournament participants cannot access shore to retrieve fishing equipment that may have been forgotten in their vehicles.
 Livebait cannot be purchased during tournament hours and contestants may not share/give live bait or artificial lures during the actual tournament hours.
 If a team is reported as doing such, that team will be automatically disqualified from the event and will not be eligible for any awards or points for the day.

 P. No alcoholic beverages or illegal drugs may be possessed or consumed during tournament hours.

 Q. All OWF qualifying tournaments will have published days of competition, unless delayed or shortened due to weather or unforeseen circumstances.
 Tournament boundaries or restricted fishing zones will be announced prior to the event and may be further restricted if needed.
 Contestants must abide by all local navigation laws and avoid restricted areas at all times.
-Tournaments at Pymatuning Lake will allow the use of three (3) rods and reels per angler.
+3 rods per person will be allowed in accordance with the new law allowance by the ODNR on all lakes.